 I spent the latter part of my teenage years pretending to be a mother to my baby boy.
 The word ‘pretend’ may seem a bit harsh, but when you’re 19, being a mother is kinda the last thing on your list of things to do.
 I so clearly remember the day I gave birth.
 Seconds after the delivery, I laid there, in shock, thinking “I have a baby now”.
 I, Luchae, am someones mother!
 How did that happen?!
 I mean, don’t get me wrong, I was always aware that being pregnant usually resulted in a baby.
-But my young, impressionable mind did not realize the enormity of what that meant, until the moment I laid eyes on my son.
+But my young, impressionable mind did not realize the enormity of what that meant, until I saw my son for the first time.

 My very first experience, as the recipient of a Mother’s Day greeting, left me feeling awkward and unworthy.
-The friendly greeter was a much older family friend and (even though he had the best intentions in mind) I was horrified that he was making such a public statement about my previous failure!
+The friendly greeter was a much older family friend and (even though he had the best intentions in mind) I was horrified that he was making such a public statement about my previous failure.
+I was a teen mom!
 How could I celebrate such an amazing day?!
-I mean, I was a teenage mom, for crying out loud!
-Where is the celebration in that?!
+Where is the celebration in all of this?!
 How could I be celebrating something that had brought shame to my family and anguish to my parents?

 Years went by and I treated each Mother’s Day with the same disregard – it was something that OTHER mothers celebrated.
 And hey, I’ll help them do it!
 Out came the fancy card decorating and the pretty present wrapping.
 I would help my son give his aunties and grandmother’s cute Mother’s Day gifts.
 But for me?
 Nothing.
 No thanks.
 I don’t want it.
 Deep down I believed that my admission into this wonderful world of ‘motherhood’ was forced, unnatural and before its time.
 My role in the grander scheme of all things “mom” was to play the background – be as inconspicuous as possible – and NOT brag about it!